 2. Geodetic surveying:

-Surveys may be classified based on the nature of the field and instruments used.
+Surveys may be classified based on the nature of the field and the instruments used.

 1) Types of surveying based on Nature of Survey